 "Each person with Down Syndrome has different talents and the ability to thrive." - Centers for Disease Control and Prevention

 Children with Down syndrome and autism have a much greater chance of wandering, increasing their risk of a variety of injuries.
+It is recommended to purchase a down syndrome bracelets for adults and children (babies, toddlers and teenagers) to help advocate and protect them in a medical emergency.
 Related medical conditions or comorbidities may also present themselves with Down Syndrome.
 Some of these serious medical conditions or risks include:

 "Wandering, running off, or the clinical term, elopement, can be a frightening and fairly common behavior seen in children with Down syndrome.
 After one scary incident we decided to order an ID Bracelet as added protection should their propensity to wander and run off ever lead to one of our biggest fears, losing them.
 A Medical ID bracelet is such a simple step we can take to help our boys in a moment of crisis." - Kelsi Romero, Downright Wonderful

 Social skills may be impaired for some individuals with Down syndrome and some individuals living with this condition may have difficulty with communication, including limited speech and language.
 In an emergency, Down Syndrome patients are more susceptible to overstimulation, agitation, confusion or misunderstanding.

 Information about a person’s Down Syndrome can save a life.
 According to EMS World, it is important for EMS providers to recognize the basic elements of many disabilities.
 A medical ID bracelet or necklace can help EMS providers obtain as much additional medical information when patients are unable to speak for themselves.

 Medical IDs can be worn in the form of a bracelet or necklace.
 These options are important for wearers with Down Syndrome who are unable to tolerate a bracelet but like wearing a necklace and vice-versa.